-Finding The Best Wood Slabs for Epoxy Resin River Tables, Desks, Countertops, Bar Tops, and Headboards
+Find The Best Wood Slabs for Epoxy Resin Wood River Tables For Sale, Desks, Countertops, Bar Tops, and Headboards

 Ready to get started on your river table?
 Not so fast.
 Let’s go over some ground rules so you don’t have to go through three or four very expensive wood slabs before you finally get it right.

 First of all, a river table is made by cutting a live edge slab in half, flipping the wood so the outside corners are now on the inside, and separating the slabs enough so that it forms a valley into which you pour epoxy resin.
 The slabs are placed in a form fit wooden mold and the corners sealed so the liquid epoxy won’t flow out of the box and onto your floor.
 But that’s another blog.

 This article covers the best types of wood to use for the tabletop slabs.
 Cured epoxy is very stable and is unlikely to crack – but only if the wood doesn’t warp or crack and put undo pressure on the epoxy.
 So it’s important that you choose the right wood.
 And that wood is generally hard, dense and stable.